 corporations, corporate governance, shareholder apathy, shareholder activism, shift in voting power, acquiescence to shareholders, normative shift by directors and officers to accept shareholder activism, new norm of shareholder activism

 Fairfax, Lisa M., "From Apathy to Activism: The Emergence, Impact, and Future of Shareholder Activism as the New Corporate Governance Norm" (2019).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2380.